fabiankruse82/testgame/README.md

 Press Space to make the cube jump.

-sound effects and music - licence free from pixabay.com

 Modules
 Box.js: Defines the Box class for creating 3D boxes. boxCollision.js: Contains the collision detection logic.